Skip to content

 1. Core Subdomains

-This is where the magic happens.
-A core subdomain represents what a company does differently from its competitors.
-It’s the source of competitive advantage.
-Because it provides this unique edge, it is naturally complex.
+A core subdomain is what a company does differently from its competitors: the work a competitor can’t just buy.
+It’s the source of competitive advantage, and naturally complex because of it.
 You don’t buy off-the-shelf software for a core subdomain; you build it to innovate.

 2. Generic Subdomains

 These are complex business activities that all companies perform in roughly the same way (e.g., authentication, payment processing).
-While difficult to implement, they do not provide a competitive edge.
-The golden rule here is to avoid building these in-house whenever possible.
-It is much more cost-effective to use existing, solved solutions.
+They’re difficult to implement, but solving them again gives you no competitive edge.
+The golden rule: don’t build these in-house if you can avoid it.
+It’s far cheaper to buy what’s already been solved.

 3. Supporting Subdomains

 These are necessary activities that support the company’s business but, unlike core subdomains, do not provide a competitive advantage.
 They often have obvious solutions.
-A company usually has to build these in-house, but they shouldn’t consume the lion’s share of engineering innovation.
+A company usually has to build these in-house, but they shouldn’t be where most of the engineering effort goes.

 The Goal of Boundary Identification

-When analyzing a business, the goal isn’t just to map everything perfectly, but to identify the boundaries that help us make better software design decisions.
-It’s crucial to distinguish between business functions that require custom software innovation (Core) and those that don’t (Generic and Supporting).
+When analyzing a business, the goal isn’t a perfect map.
+It’s finding the boundaries that change software design decisions: which business functions require custom innovation (core), and which don’t (generic and supporting).